squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L01-Install&ConfigureK8s.md

 ## Install and Configure K3s

-Spun up an Ubuntu 20 EC2 instance and run the following commands on it
+Spun up an Ubuntu-20 EC2 instance and run the following commands on it

 ### Installation